Early Life of Shonali Bose

 Career of Shonali Bose

 Shonali was associated with National Lawyers Guild where she worked as an organizer.
-She was also in Manhattan where her work was to direct live community television
+She was also in Manhattan where her work was to direct live community television.
+She then did a MFA Directing Program at UCLA School of Theater, Film and Television.

 She made short narrative films like The Gendarme is Here in 1993 and Undocumented in 1995.
 Both these movies were screened in festivals and other venues throughout the world.
 In 1997 she made a documentary titled Lifting The Veil, which investigated the early effects of globalization on India.
 It brought her tremendous critical acclaim and an award.